wombleton/gitlaw-nz/acts/L/Lawyers and Conveyancers Act 2006.md

     *   (e) does not provide any documents, things, or information the summons requires the person to provide.

-    (2) A person summoned to attend a hearing of the Disciplinary Tribunal is not to be convicted of an offence against subsection (1) unless witnesses' expenses are paid or tendered to that person in accordance with [clause 7(4)][667] of Schedule 4\.
+    (2) A person summoned to attend a hearing of the Disciplinary Tribunal is not to be convicted of an offence against subsection (1) unless witnesses' expenses are paid or tendered to that person in accordance with [clause 7(4)][669] of Schedule 4\.

-    (3) Every person who commits an offence against this section is liable on summary conviction to a fine not exceeding $25,000\.
+    (3) Every person who commits an offence against this section is liable on conviction to a fine not exceeding $25,000\.

-    Compare: 1996 No 39 [s 16][668]
+    Compare: 1996 No 39 [s 16][670]

+    Section 261(3): amended, on 1 July 2013, by [section 413][513] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 262 Obstruction